How can you improve the state of your infrastructure automation?

 What is apply in Terraform?

 The terraform apply command is one of the core operations that you can do with Terraform.
-It updates your infrastructure to match the state described in your code.
-Terraform apply assesses the current infrastructure state, identifies discrepancies, and adjusts resources by creating, updating, or deleting them as needed.
+It updates your infrastructure to match the state described in your code. terraform apply assesses the current infrastructure state, identifies discrepancies, and adjusts resources by creating, updating, or deleting them as needed.

 terraform apply diagram